-Note: (Genlock s ynchronises the vertication al refresh only; synchronising g frame playback is handled by timeco de.
+Note: Genlock synchronises the vertical refresh only; synchronising frame playback is handled by timecode.

-Genlock can be taken from an external source, refereed to has house sync or a display output can be used as a source.
+Genlock can be taken from an external source, refered to as house sync, or sourced from a display output.
 Where multiple systems are being used an external sync source must be used.